- 94% response rate

 6 - Write a decent couchrequest.
 Things like "Hey, can you host me" are considered a bit rough and unkind for a person who is giving you time, accommodation and care.
 There's no couchsurfer around who is happy to be used a "sleeping place stranger", so give the host a reason to host you.
 A plus is when in your requests you specify something we could do together to convince your host in order to be accepted.
 It's very rare that you can be accepted among hundreds of people who try to have a place, if you don't mention anything "more" than a simply sentence.

-7 - Upload pictures who describes your life style and how is world seen by your eyes.
+7 - Upload pictures which describes your life style and how is world seen by your eyes.
 More than couple of pictures of you are also welcome

 8 - References - Friends - Verification - are all things that make you a reliable user.
 If you have none or few of them, you'll hardly get a host, so you need to work on your profile sections and your couchrequest.